-By contrast heirloom cocoa and craft chocolate are all about preserving the rainforest and not wasting water.
-For example Original Beans pledge to plant a tree every time they sell a bar.
+By contrast, heirloom cocoa and craft chocolate are all about preserving the rainforest and not wasting water.
+For example Original Beans pledges to plant a tree every time it sells a bar.
 Bertil Akesson plants pepper plants next to his cocoa trees to provide shade and minimise the need for extra irrigation.
-Manabi Province in Ecuador has created sophisticated irrigation systems in its rainforest and cocoa farms to recycle the water (check out Conexion).
+Manabi Province in Ecuador has created sophisticated irrigation systems in its rainforest and cocoa farms to recycle the water.

 So, for delicious chocolate that does not destroy our only planet, have a look at some of our craft chocolate partners.

 But they don’t address the fundamental ‘problem’; that we need the rainforest.
 We need its canopy and its diversity, and we can’t carry on pulling water out of the aquifers without creating more deserts and more droughts.

 Theobroma cacao comes from the rainforest.
 It’s evolved to thrive in the humidity and rainfall of tropical forest.
 It needs the rainforest.
 And in turn, it helps nourish the rainforest.